expressjs/discussions/docs/adr/lts-strategy.md

     tagged `latest` on npm for a minimum of 12 months.
   - `MAINTENANCE`: When a new major version becomes `ACTIVE`, the previous major version enters `MAINTENANCE` for 12 months.
 - After the `MAINTENANCE` time has ended the major version is considered `EOL` and is unsupported.
-- During the 12 month `ACTIVE` period, a new major version may be released but *not* until at least 6 months have passed since the `CURRENT` version became `ACTIVE`.
+- During the `ACTIVE` period, a new major version may be released but *not* until at least 6 months have passed since the `CURRENT` version became `ACTIVE`.
 - Users are required to follow the head/latest of each major release line for support with all packages (`express`, dependencies, middleware, & tools/other)